-The Clarksville MPO gives this ASSURANCE in consideration of and for obtaining any Federal grants, loans, contracts, agreements, property, and/or discounts, or other Federal-aid and Federal financial assistance extended after the date hereof to the recipients by the U.S. Department of transportation under the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the Kentucky Transportation Cabinet (KYTC) and the Tennessee Department of Transportation (TDOT).
-This ASSURANCE is binding on Kentucky, Tennessee, other recipients, sub-recipients, sub-grantees, contractors, subcontractors and their subcontractors, transferees, successors in interest, and any other participants in the Federal Aid Highway Program and the Federal Transit Administration programs.
+Clarksville Urbanized Area Metropolitan Planning Organization gives this ASSURANCE in consideration of and for obtaining any Federal grants, loans, contracts, agreements, property, and/or discounts, or other Federal-aid and Federal financial assistance extended after the date hereof to the recipients by the U.S. Department of Transportation under the Federal Highway Administration and the Federal Transit Administration.
+This ASSURANCE is binding on Kentucky and Tennessee, other recipients, sub-recipients, sub-grantees, contractors, subcontractors and their subcontractors', transferees, successors in interest, and any other participants in the Federal Highway Administration and the Federal Transit Administration.
 The person(s) signing below is authorized to sign this ASSURANCE on behalf of the Recipient.